6 AM: Alarm. Commute. Coffee.

 3-5 problems/week for 12 weeks = 50+ problems = sufficient for most interviews.

-Slow and steady doesn't just win the race—it's the only way to finish it.
+Slow and steady doesn't just win the race—it's the only way to finish it without collapsing.

 Start tonight with ONE problem.
 Not three.
-Just one.
+Not five.
+One.

 Want to Practice LeetCode Smarter?